pewe19/WhatsappBot_V1/README.md

 This is the structure of the scheduled phrases

-    const schePhrases: [
+    const schePhrases = [
         {
-            phrase: "Some phrase", // Well, the phrase
+            phrase: "Some Scheduled Phrase", // Well, the phrase
-            time: 12, // Here you should type the specific hour that you want to send it from 0 to 23 },
+            time: 12, // Here you should put the specific hour that you want to send it from 0 to 23 },

-    ]
+        {
+            phrase: "Another Scheduled Phrase",
+            time: 22,
+        },
+        {
+            phrase: "An extra phrase as example of scheTime",
+            time: 12,
+        },
+    ];

-    const scheTime = [12, 13, 1, 23] // Here you should put all the hours you put in the schePhrases time
+    // Just mention the hours that you would like to schedule the messages (One per hour) const scheTime = [12, 22]; // Here you should put all the hours you put in the schePhrases time

 > - Note-1: In scheTime constant, you DO NOT have to put repeated numbers.
 Just one time.
 > - Note-2: It doesn't matters if you put several phrases for the same time, It will send them together.